CONTACT US ABOUT THIS CRUISE

 Thursday, Day 5 La Gazonne to Briare

 A morning cruise to our mooring at the little town of Briare, site of Gustave Eiffel’s magical aqueduct across the River Loire, again with excellent walking and cycling opportunities.
 We preview Friday’s crossing of this amazing 10,000-ton, 662 metre Pont Canal which was completed in September 1896.
-Our afternoon visit is to the renowned Sancerre winery of La Perriere.
-Having stopped to view the vineyards and learn something about viticulture, we then visit the winery, with its operations and cellars all set spectacularly inside huge natural caves.
-We enjoy a private tour and a tasting of some of their best vintages before we return to the barge.
+Our afternoon visit is to the renowned Sancerre winery of Hubert Brochard.
+Stroll through the exceptional terroir to learn about the viticulture of the renowned Sancerre and Pouilly-Fumé appellations, before heading into the winery to understand their winemaking process.
+Here, we’ll enjoy a private tour and tasting of some of their best vintages, complete with a sample of the critically-acclaimed Loire Valley ‘Crottin de Chavignol’ goat cheese.
+A true Sancerre immersion!
 Dinner on board.

 Friday, Day 6 Briare to Châtillon-sur-Loire